ErinNyx/API-Prototype/README.md

 The command to run this project is `node app.js` Simply open a command prompt and navigate to the API Prototype directory and then type that in.
 It will run the project and should run as expected.

+You can download the NodeJS Framework here https://nodejs.org/en/download/